 What Is Job Enrichment and How Can It Benefit Your Company?

-Employees often experience burnout when performing the same tasks over an extended period.
-When this occurs, their productivity levels will inevitably drop.
-Rather than shuffling employees around to new positions, though, can engage them with job enrichment.
-Job enrichment can protect your company’s employees from burnout while motivating them to excel at their respective positions in the process.
-What is job enrichment exactly, and how can it benefit your company?
+Employees can encounter role fatigue when performing the same tasks over an extended period.
+When this occurs, productivity levels inevitably drop.
+Rather than reassigning roles or giving perks to reignite enthusiasm, you can engage them with job enrichment.
+Employee enrichment can motivate your employees to excel.
+What is job enrichment, and how can it benefit your company?

 Overview of Job Enrichment

-Job enrichment is the process of adding new tasks or dimensions to a job with a focus on making the job more enjoyable.
+Job enrichment is the process of adding new tasks or dimensions to a role with a focus on making it more engaging.
 The concept of job enrichment was pioneered by American psychologist and researcher Frederick Herzberg.
 During the late 1960s, Herzberg published a report describing the motivational benefits of job enrichment.
-According to Herzberg, employees are more motivated when they are given new tasks to perform.
+According to Herzberg, employees are more motivated when they are given new responsibilities to perform.

 Job Enrichment vs Job Enlargement: What’s the Difference?

-Job enrichment isn’t the same as job enlargement.
-Job enlargement is a more generalized concept that involves adding tasks to an employee’s job.
-In comparison, job enrichment is a more focused concept that’s intended to make a job new and more enjoyable.
+Don’t solve boredom or role fatigue with more responsibility.
+Job enlargement is adding tasks to an employee’s current set of responsibilities in order to give them something new.
+By comparison, job enrichment is a more focused concept that’s intended to make a role more engaging and enjoyable.

-Job enrichment, of course, lowers the risk of burnout.
+Job enrichment lowers the risk of burnout.
 Burnout is a form of job-related stress that’s characterized by physical and/or mental exhaustion.
-It’s typically caused by repetition.
-When performing the same tasks over and over, employees suffer from burnout.
-Fortunately, job enrichment can protect employees from burnout.
-It gives employees new duties and responsibilities, thereby forcing them to approach their job from a different angle.
+It’s can be caused by repetition.
+When performing the same tasks for long periods of time, employees can suffer from lack of creativity leading to burnout.
+Fortunately, job enrichment can protect employees from burnout, giving the opportunities to develop their role, and envision their contributions from a new perspective.